AkashSDE/PropagandaDetectionNLP/README.md

 ## Baseline Architecture
-*Task-1 – Span Identification Task: For the baseline architecture we created P/NP tagging and trained Bi-Directional LSTM Model.
+* **Task-1 – Span Identification Task**: For the baseline architecture we created P/NP tagging and trained Bi-Directional LSTM Model.
 Please chck [here](https://github.com/AkashSDE/PropagandaDetectionNLP/blob/8118c828119f881261f4d6387b81c869158ae7a8/Baseline_Architecture/Baseline%20Architecture.pdf) for more details

-*Task-2 – Technique Classification Task: For the baseline architecture as features we used context, the span present in the context and ratio of length of context and length of span.
+* **Task-2 – Technique Classification Task**: For the baseline architecture as features we used context, the span present in the context and ratio of length of context and length of span.
 Please chck [here](https://github.com/AkashSDE/PropagandaDetectionNLP/blob/8118c828119f881261f4d6387b81c869158ae7a8/Baseline_Architecture/Baseline%20Architecture.pdf) for more details

 ## Final Architecture
-*Task1 - Span Identification Task:For span identification we makes use of a state-of-the-art language model **BERT** enhanced by tagging schemes for token level classification with **BIOE** encoding scheme.
+* **Task1 - Span Identification Task**:For span identification we makes use of a state-of-the-art language model **BERT** enhanced by tagging schemes for token level classification with **BIOE** encoding scheme.
 Please chck [here](https://github.com/AkashSDE/PropagandaDetectionNLP/blob/8118c828119f881261f4d6387b81c869158ae7a8/Final_Architecture/Final_Report.pdf) for more details

 <p align="center">
 <img src="https://github.com/AkashSDE/PropagandaDetectionNLP/blob/8118c828119f881261f4d6387b81c869158ae7a8/images/Picture1.jpg">
 </p>

-*Task2 - Technique Classification Task:For the technique classification model, we use BERT language model to get the contextual sequence representation for the propaganda span and its context to perform classification.
+* **Task2 - Technique Classification Task**:For the technique classification model, we use BERT language model to get the contextual sequence representation for the propaganda span and its context to perform classification.
 Please chck [here](https://github.com/AkashSDE/PropagandaDetectionNLP/blob/8118c828119f881261f4d6387b81c869158ae7a8/Final_Architecture/Final_Report.pdf) for more details

 <p align="center">